Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Stylised facts of the granular data

 \subsection{Centrality distribution}

-Previous research has shown that the impact of firm- and industry-level shocks on aggregate economic fluctuations depends on the network position of the firm or industry \citep[e.g.][]{acemoglu2012network,carvalho2014from}.
-Negative and positive shocks occurring in an industry that plays a central role in the network of supply and demand linkages tend to have larger spillover effects on other industries.
-Such supply chain spillover effects are a key reason for studying economic networks.
+Previous research has shown that the impact of firm- and industry-level and industry-level shocks on aggregate economic fluctuations depends on the firm or industry's network position \citep[e.g.][]{acemoglu2012network,carvalho2014from, roson2016input}.
+Negative and positive shocks occurring in an industry that plays a central role in the supply and demand linkages network tend to have larger spillover effects on other industries.
+Such supply chain spillovers are a key reason for studying economic networks.

-The ``right'' way of measuring the centrality of an industry depends on the assumption of the underlying model to study aggregate volatility and on the nature of available data.
-For some established centrality metrics, one needs to know the whole IOT, including value-added and final demand components next to intermediate trade as captured by our Payment data.
+The ``right'' way of measuring the centrality of an industry depends on the assumption of the underlying model to study aggregate volatility and the nature of available data.
+For some established centrality metrics, one needs to know the whole IOT, including value-added and final demand components next to intermediate trade as captured by our payment data.

 Because we do not have final demand and value-added equivalents in our data, we compute a centrality metric that can be computed solely from the industry-industry flows.
 We use the \textit{influence vector}, also known as Katz-Bonacich centrality, which quantifies the impact of industry-level productivity shocks in a standard equilibrium input-output analysis with Cobb-Douglas production functions, no capital, and uniform final demand shares \citep{acemoglu2012network,magerman2016heterogeneous}.
 It is given by